rdpstaff/fungene_pipeline/README.md

 #### Pipeline with command and options file

-* Here is an example command to run Initial Process, Alignment and Clustering using `fgp_wrapper.py`.
+* Here is an example command to run Initial Process, Chimera Check, Alignment and Clustering using `fgp_wrapper.py`.
 Modify the file `16S_options.txt` with the correct path to the output directory on your local machine and your email address before run the command:

 		/path/to/fungene_pipeline/fgp_wrapper.py /path/to/fungene_pipeline/examplefiles/16S_options.txt /path/to/fungene_pipeline/examplefiles/init_cluster_commands.txt